-Yes.
-PAIs of investee companies based on Table 1 of Annex I of the Regulatory Technical Standards and any relevant indicators in Tables 2 and 3 of Annex I are produced at Fund level.
+- Yes.
+PAIs of investee companies based on Table 1 of Annex I of the regulatory technical standards of Regulation 2019/2088 and any relevant indicators in Tables 2 and 3 of Annex I are produced at Fund level.
 The Manager conducts controls on PAI indicators and monitors them.
 Threshold events are set for individual PAIs.
 If these thresholds are reached, the Manager may take action such as engagement and proxy voting to effect change or propose to exclude such security or securities from the eligible investable universe.
-Further information relating to PAIs will be made available in the annual report and audited financial statements of the ICAV.
+Further information relating to PAIs will be made available in the annual report and audited financial statements of the ICAV. - No